moliver28/research-handbook/content/job-families/sales/solutions-architect.md

 ### Vice President of SA Responsibilities

 - Extends the Sr Director of SA responsibilities
-- Define and deliver strategies and plans to create and influence GitLab's Go-To-Market strategy and plans, including Sales (strategic and velocity), Marketing, Product, and Channel/Alliance.
+- Define and deliver strategies and plans to create and influence GitLab's Go-To-Market strategy and plans, including Sales (strategic and velocity), Marketing, Product, and Partners.
 - Provide strategic guidance with prospect and customer accounts for both account influence and growth
 - Lead new developments and improvements to improve segment-specific sales strategies and methods globally, including direct and partner-led sales.
 - Provide executive sponsorship for strategic accounts